This document addresses questions pertaining to common security concerns.

 Datto RMM stores its data in the cloud using Amazon AWS EC2 data centers, with credentials encrypted using the AES/CBC/PKCS5Padding Cipher.
 As partner data is not kept on site, there is reduced risk of credential leakage via data exfiltration.
 Refer to Infrastructure and security for more information about database security.

-No. Datto RMM currently operates five platforms separated by geographical region:
+No. Datto RMM currently operates the following platforms separated by geographical region:

 - EU-WEST-1 (“Pinotage”, “Merlot”) – Ireland

 - US-WEST-2 (“Zinfandel”) – Oregon, USA

 - US-EAST-1 (“Concord”, "Vidal") – Virginia, USA

 The setup process of a Datto RMM account includes specifying which platform to use (it is preferable to use the platform geographically closest to your location), with each platform operating independently with its own data and update release schedule.
 Data stored on one platform is not accessible from another; as such, there is no risk of data migration between geographical regions.